 - Consider different segments for your board: career, health and wellness, spiritual, family, personal etc.

-Now that you’ve decide what career you want, it’s time for you to speak as if you’ve already manifested your dream job.
+Now that you’ve decided what career you want, it’s time for you to speak as if you’ve already manifested your dream job.

 I boldly declared my new dream job title and earnings as if those things were already true.

 I’d say aloud to myself, “I am a Human Resource professional and I earn $XYZ per year.
-I love what I do and I work for company xyz”.
-I wish I’d asked for more and I wish I wish I was more specific when I first started affirming!
+The work I do is satisfying and fulfilling”.
+At the time, I wish I’d asked for more and I wish I wish I was more specific when I first started affirming!

 I didn’t realize how powerful the Law of Attraction really wats and I definitely shortchanged myself!